-This report is designed to provide comprehensive and detailed information regarding colorectal cancer in Alberta.
-This document will help support health professionals, researchers and policy makers in the planning, monitoring and evaluation of cancer-related health programs.
+The report is designed to provide comprehensive and detailed information regarding cancer in Alberta.
+It will help support health professionals, researchers and policy makers in the planning, monitoring and evaluation of cancer-related health programs and initiatives.
 It will also be a useful education tool for the general public and media.